micene09/scarlett/README.md

 Defaults to false.

-**useCache (boolean)**
+**internalCache (boolean)**

 If true, it will enable an internal, [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) based, cache system.

-Every entry for this cache, will use a compound-key containing the *cacheKey*, if provided.
+Every entry for this cache, will use a compound-key containing the `cacheKey`, if provided.

 **cacheKey (string)**

-An optional alias reference to the current request, *usefull if you are using useCache* parameter as true.
+An optional alias reference to the current request, useful if you are using `internalCache` parameter as true.

 **throw (boolean)**

 Defaults to false.

-As standard behaviour of fetch, every request will never throw error.
+As standard behavior of fetch, every request will never throw error.
 But sometimes, in very large applications, you need a centralized API error handler.

 If true, when the standard [fetch -> Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) is false the API will throw an error.

-The error object will be an instance of `RestError` class.
+The error object will be an instance of [RestError](#RestError) class.

 **throwExcluding (IResponseFilter[])**